Mansfield station (MBTA)

 Mansfield station is an MBTA Commuter Rail station in Mansfield, Massachusetts.
 Located in downtown Mansfield, it serves the Providence/Stoughton Line.
-With 1,966 weekday boardings in a 2018 count, Mansfield is the third-busiest station on the system outside Boston.
+With 1,143 weekday boardings in a 2024 count, Mansfield is the fourth-busiest station in the system outside Boston.

 With mini-high platforms on both tracks, Mansfield is fully accessible.
 Large parking lots are available west of the tracks, with limited parking including accessible spots next to the station building east of the tracks.

 History

 Early stations

-The Boston and Providence Railroad opened through Mansfield in 1835, with a flat-roofed depot built near the modern station site.
+The Boston and Providence Railroad (B&P) opened through Mansfield in 1835, with a flat-roofed depot built near the modern station site.
 The Taunton Branch Railroad opened the next year; through cars operated to New Bedford soon after the New Bedford and Taunton Railroad opened in 1840, though the service was not suitable for commuters until 1885.
+The B&P carhouse at Mansfield was destroyed by a storm in September 1869 and rebuilt later that year.
 The Mansfield and Framingham Railroad opened in 1870 as part of the Boston, Clinton and Fitchburg Railroad; it was merged into the Boston, Clinton, Fitchburg and New Bedford Railroad in 1876 which itself became part of the Old Colony Railroad system in 1883 as the Old Colony's entrance to northern Massachusetts.

 Mansfield became a short turn point for some B&P trains in 1885.
 The Old Colony acquired the B&P in 1888 and subsequently increased Mansfield - New Bedford service which connected with trains to Boston at Mansfield.
 The Old Colony was absorbed by the New York, New Haven and Hartford Railroad in 1893, unifying rail service in southeastern Massachusetts under the single operator.
 After South Station opened in 1899, both Taunton and New Bedford service operated as through trains to Boston via Mansfield.
 Service to the South Coast began running more often via Stoughton after 1918, and most branch line service via Mansfield except a handful of Taunton locals was cut by 1927.